ttaubert/octoblog/source/_posts/2017-02-15-the-future-of-forward-secrecy-in-tls.markdown

 } PskKeyExchangeModes;
 {% endcodeblock %}

-TLS 1.3 defines two PSK key exchange modes, `psk_ke` and `psk_dhe_ke`.
-The first defines a key exchange using the previously shared key, that derives a new master secret from only the PSK and the `{Client,Server}Hello` nonces.
-This basically is as (in)secure as session resumption in TLS 1.2 if the server never rotates keys.
+Two PSK key exchange modes are defined, `psk_ke` and `psk_dhe_ke`.
+The first signals a key exchange using a previously shared key, it derives a new master secret from only the PSK and nonces.
+This basically is as (in)secure as session resumption in TLS 1.2 if the server never rotates keys or discards cache entries long after they expired.

-The second `psk_dhe_ke` mode however additionally incorporates a key agreed upon using ephemeral Diffie-Hellman, thereby making it forward secure.
-This is what your web server should always prefer whenever a client signals support for it.
+The second `psk_dhe_ke` mode additionally incorporates a key agreed upon using ephemeral Diffie-Hellman, thereby making it forward secure.
+By mixing a shared (EC)DHE key into the derived master secret, an attacker can no longer pull an entry out of the cache, or steal ticket keys, to recover the plaintext of past resumed sessions.

 Note that 0-RTT data cannot be protected by the DHE secret, the early traffic secret is established without any input from the server and thus derived from the PSK only.

-## Key rotation still considered useful

-In the near future, with one of the more popular web servers, you would still generate a session ticket key only once at startup if you don't spend time on a more complex configuration.
-Even then, TLS 1.3 session resumption can ensure forward secrecy by mixing the shared (EC)DHE secret into the derived master secret, if the client supports it.
+## TLS 1.2 is surely here to stay

 In theory, there should be no valid reason for a web client to be able to complete a TLS 1.3 handshake but not support `psk_dhe_ke`, as ephemeral Diffie-Hellman key exchanges are mandatory.
 An internal application talking TLS between peers would likely be a legitimate case for not supporting DHE.

-So even with TLS 1.3 it will make sense to set up proper session ticket key rotation, in case the odd client supports only `psk_ke`.
-But it makes sense especially for TLS 1.2, it will be around for probably longer than you can imagine.
+But also for TLS 1.3 it might make sense to properly configure session ticket key rotation and cache turnover, in case the odd client supports only `psk_ke`.
+It still makes sense especially for TLS 1.2, it will be around for probably longer than we wish and imagine.

-Alas, I have no good suggestion for securing a session cache other than setting appropriate lifetimes for cache entries.
-It's up to web servers to properly evict entries as soon as they expire, not when they get purged due to memory pressure or "expire" when a client tries to resume a session.

-The best you can do is to either use only session tickets, or reserve just enough memory so that the session cache turns over about daily.
-That's of course dependent on the number of visitors, and spikes in those numbers would affect the number of resumed sessions as well.
-A drop in visits on the other hand could affect forward security.